 The unit of treatment is the DAUGHTER.
 They are not going to spend time on mom’s problems.
-If mom needs therapy they she needs to get her own therapist.
+If mom needs therapy then she needs to get her own therapist.

 Is this a request to stop individual therapy and begin couples therapy?
 Or is this an effort to bring the partner in to learn how to be more supportive and helpful to the wife?

-Now any good marriage therapist knows, or should know, that taking sides is likely to make the conflict between the partner’s worse and is not going to help the relationship.
+Now any good marriage therapist knows or should know, that taking sides is likely to make the conflict between the partner’s worse and is not going to help the relationship.
 We should always be neutral.
-But if you have spent months listening to a client tell you all the awful things their spouse does to them, it is very tempting to turn this in to a “heat to heart talk” by creating a safe place for your client to tell their spouse off.
+But if you have spent months listening to a client tell you all the awful things their spouse does to them, it is very tempting to turn this into a “heart to heart talk” by creating a safe place for your client to tell their spouse off.

 If you go to a session with your partner’s therapist and this is not to begin couples therapy, expect it to be ALL about them and not you.
 A few therapists can handle this well and help the couple or family work some things out, but just who is here for treatment should be clarified at the start of the session.